 Vindicated: The Story of Mary Wollstonecraft

-The life of independence she so desires comes at a price.
+The life of independence she so desires, however, comes at a price.
 As this avowed spinster matures, she must untangle what truly drives her and reckon with desires she never expected to encounter.
-With her propensity to defy convention, scandals ensue, their after-effects propelling her across Europe in search of answers.
+With her propensity to defy convention, scandals ensue, propelling her across Europe in search of answers.